-When you care about your customers, you’re more likely to provide them with what they need.
+When you care about your paying customers, you’re more likely to provide them with what they need.

-Customers who are satisfied with your business are much more likely to give you good reviews and free referrals, which can enhance your reputation and boost your sales.
+Satisfied customers are much more likely to give you good reviews and free referrals, enhancing your reputation and boosting your sales.

 According to the Bureau of Labor Statistics, 20% of businesses fail during their first year.
 After five years, almost half of them are closed.

 There’s no need to rush because there’s no such thing as overnight success.
-Even the most successful entrepreneurs today took the time to grow their businesses.
+Most entrepreneurs today take the time to grow their businesses.